lkrimphove/pre-commit-hooks/README.md

 # pre-commit-hooks

-Some useful hooks for pre-commit.
+A collection of useful hooks for pre-commit.

 See also:
 - https://github.com/pre-commit/pre-commit